-PASSED BY THE CITY COUNCIL of the City of DeKalb, Illinois, at a Regular meeting thereof held on the 10th day of February 2020 and approved by me as Mayor on the same day.
-Passed by an 8-0 roll call vote.
-Aye: Morris, Finucane, Smith, Perkins, McAdams, Verbic, Faivre, Mayor Smith.
+PASSED BY THE CITY COUNCIL of the City of DeKalb, Illinois, at a Regular meeting thereof held on the 27th day of July 2020 and approved by me as Mayor on the same day.
+Passed by a 7-0-1 roll call vote.
+Aye: Morris, Finucane, Smith, McAdams, Verbic, Faivre, Mayor Smith.
 Nay: None.
+Absent: Perkins.